Gwayaboy/PE-GHCP-Azure/README.md

-# PE-GHCP-Azure
+# Hackathon: Improve Platform Engineering experience with GitHub Copilot for Azure
 Simple Mini-Hack to show some aspect of Platform Engineering to surface it as a service through GitHub copilot extensions like GHCP for azure

-# Hackathon: Improve Platform Engineering experience with GitHub Copilot for Azure

 ## Objective
 To leverage GitHub Copilot for Azure to streamline development and deployment processes and improve productivity.